 Our investments in the Fortress Funds are recorded based on the equity method of accounting.
 The Fortress Funds, excluding the permanent capital vehicles, themselves apply specialized accounting principles for investment companies.
 As such, our results are based on the reported fair value of the investments held by the funds as of the reporting date with our pro rata ownership interest (based on our investment in each fund) in the changes in each fund's NAV reflected in our results of operations.
-Fair value generally represents the amount at which an investment could be exchanged in a current transaction between willing parties, other than in a forced or liquidation sale.
-We are the manager or co-manager of these funds and in certain cases participate in the valuation of underlying investments, many of which are illiquid and/or without a public market.
-The fair value of these investments is generally estimated based on either values provided by independent valuation agents, who use their own proprietary valuation models, or proprietary models developed by us, which include discounted cash flow analyses, public market comparables, and other techniques and may be based, at least in part, on independently sourced market parameters.
+Fair value generally represents the amount at which an investment could be exchanged in an orderly transaction between willing parties, other than in a forced or liquidation sale.
+We are the manager or co-manager of these funds and we determine the valuation of the underlying investments, many of which are illiquid and/or without a public market.
+The fair value of these illiquid investments is generally estimated based on proprietary models developed by us, which include discounted cash flow analyses, public market comparables, and other techniques and may be based, at least in part, on independently sourced market parameters.
 The material estimates and assumptions used in these models include the timing and expected amount of cash flows, the appropriateness of discount rates used, and, in some cases, the ability to execute, timing of, and estimated proceeds from expected financings.
 Significant judgment and estimation goes into the selection of an appropriate valuation methodology as well as the assumptions which generate these models, and the actual values realized with respect to investments could be materially different from values obtained based on the use of those estimates.
-The valuation methodologies applied impact the reported value of our investments in the Fortress Funds in our consolidated financial statements.
+The valuation methodologies applied impact the reported value of our investments in the Fortress Funds in our condensed consolidated financial statements.